 We strive to provide our clients with individualized legal representation that can help them through the process of recovering from an injury and pursuing financial compensation from those responsible.
 Every premises liability case has unique facts and stands on its own.
 But the results we’ve achieved for our clients speak to our experience handling these types of cases.

-Our firm has offices in McAllen, Corpus Christi, Corpus Christi South Side, Brownsville, San Antonio and Corpus Christi.
-We also have staff that speak both English and Spanish to serve clients in the language they prefer to use when discussing legal matters.
+Our firm has offices in McAllen, Corpus Christi, Corpus Christi South Side, Brownsville, San Antonio, and Corpus Christi.
+We also have staff that speaks both English and Spanish to serve clients in the language they prefer to use when discussing legal matters.

 If you’ve been injured on someone else’s property, contact the McAllen premises liability lawyers at Herrman & Herrman, P.L.L.C., today to schedule a free case evaluation.
 Contact us online or call (361) 882-4357.